 Current water charges

-- Some water supplies are currently on a different rating system.
+Households with a restricted water supply are currently on a different rating system (check statuses of our water schemes [PDF, 432 KB]).
 The daily volume of water supplied to these properties is restricted to a predefined volume.

 Paying your water bill